Daily Vitamin Plan

 For us, we viewed it as a crystal ball.
 We feel 100% healthy today but could our mineral deficiencies point to potential problems in the decades to come?
-With our results, we decided to take several specific vitamins to supplement our effort in eating new foods.
-Not to mention, the doctor’s recommended daily vitamin plan paired with tons of sleep, did help Ryan overcome his burnout.
+With our results, we decided to add several specific vitamins to our daily plan to supplement our healthy diet.
+Not to mention, the doctor’s recommended daily vitamin plan along with tons of sleep, did help Ryan overcome his burnout.

 Our Current Daily Vitamin Plan